-The White Town and the Black Town had reached a step away from collision previously, but the battle itself was avoided.
+The White Town and the Black Town had previously been a step away from head-on collision, but the battle itself had been avoided.

-Indeed the collision was avoided, however, the underlying cause for hostility was not addressed in the slightest.
+Indeed, the collision had been avoided, however, the underlying cause of their hostility had not been addressed in the slightest.

-On the contrary, the relationship between the two sides only worsened.
-This was due to the fact that, regardless of being induced by the demon, people from the White Town had intentionally formed a volunteer army in order to attack the Black Town.
+On the contrary, the relationship between the two sides had only worsened.
+This was due to the fact that, regardless how they had been manipulated by a demon, people from the White Town had intentionally formed a volunteer army in order to attack the Black Town.

 And for this point alone, there was nothing that my group could do.

 Merak was this country’s king.
-As such, as long as he did not brace himself and kept both camps under control, the danger of civil war would continue to be a possibility.
+As such, as long as he did not man up and keep both camps under control, the danger for civil war would continue to be a possibility.

-I said that with a self-satisfied look of a third party.
-However, the situation was such that it had developed to the state where we could no longer remain completely uninvolved.
+I was thinking like that with the self-satisfied look of a third party.
+However, the situation had developed to such a state that we could no longer remain completely uninvolved.

 Really, you reap what you sow.
-Considering I was the one who had ordered Libra and Dina to conduct in the way that they did, there was no room for me to feel regret.
-Notwithstanding, Merak’s stare was quite severe.
+Considering that I was the one who had ordered Libra and Dina to act in the way that they did, there was no room for me to feel regretful about it.
+Notwithstanding that, Merak’s stare was quite severe.

-At the time, I was still hiding in the shadow and observing the situation, however, Merak’s line of sight was fixed on Libra.
+At this time, I was still hiding in the shadows and observing the situation.
+However, Merak’s line of sight was fixed on Libra.

-Well, I guess, if the golem that was supposedly destroyed casually show up, then anyone would be suspicious of it.
+Well, I guess, if a golem that had supposedly been destroyed just casually showed up, then anyone would be suspicious of it.

-As a side note, as golem could only be repaired by the alchemist’s skill, unexpectedly, the identity of the one who had repaired Libra would be limited.
+As a side note, since a golem could only be repaired by using a skill from the alchemist class, unexpectedly, the possible identity of the one who had repaired Libra would be limited.

-An alchemist who would purposefully (in this day and age) climb onto the top of the extremely-hard-to-conquer tomb, who then repaired and brought Libra out of that place, and proceeded to release fake information about Libra’s destruction… Well, I guess the only individuals who could achieve such a feat in this age was Megrez or me.
+An alchemist who would purposefully (in this day and age) climb to the top of that certain extremely-hard-to-conquer tomb, then repair and bring Libra out of that place, and proceed to release fake information about Libra’s destruction… Well, I guess the only individual who could have achieved such a feat in this age was either Megrez or me.

-Furthermore, the individual who would actually do something like that….
-Un, there was only me.
+Furthermore, an individual who would actually do something like that… Yeah, it could only be me.

-Anyways, it was Dina who actually spread the fake information though.
+Although… it was actually Dina who had spread the fake information.

-For those reasons, it was within my expectation that he would arrive at such a conclusion.
+For those reasons, it was within my expectations that he would arrive at such a conclusion.

 “Nope, I’m Copernicus IV.”

-“………….
-Un, it really doesn’t matter which, but can I get you to come to the castle with me?
+“……… Err, it really doesn’t matter which it is, but can I get you to come to the castle with me?
 Of course, if there is anyone that is accompanying you, I’d like them to come as well.”

-Merak’s forceful wording left no room for rejection.
+Merak’s forceful wording left no room for her to say no.